OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ![bats test run output](bats-test-output.png)

-And that's all there is to it when it comes to testing your Pipe!
+And that's all there is to testing your Pipe!

-## Publishing the Pipe
+## Publish the Pipe

-Once you are happy your Pipe is working, you can publish your Docker image directly by running `docker push`.
+When you are happy your Pipe is working, you can publish your Docker image directly by running `docker push`.

 If you have set up an automated [pipeline](#creating-the-pipes-own-pipeline) like we did earlier, then you can make use of `semversioner` to create a changeset: